Table of Contents

-Lake Kivu is Bilharzia and crocodile free making it perfect for tourists who wish to sunbathe and swim their stress away.
+Kivu Lake is Bilharzia and crocodile free making it perfect for tourists who wish to sunbathe and swim their stress away.

 Other tourist activities in Lake Kivu Rwanda and relaxation and chilling by the beachside, water sports (windsurfing and water skiing), coffee tours and visit the Imbabazi Orphanage among others.

-Lake Kivu Rwanda boasts of a wide range of budget, midrange, and luxury accommodation facilities that make tourists’ visits complete and these include Palm Beach Resort Kivu, Emeraude Kivu Resort Hotel, Lake Kivu Serena Hotel, Inzozi Beach Hotel, Gorillas Lake Kivu Hotel, Hillview Hotel, Paradis Malahide, Cormoran Lodge, Asante Hotel, Hakuna Matata Lodge, Nirvana Height Hotel and Spa, Paradise Kivu Resort and many others.
+Lake Kivu Rwanda boasts of a wide range of budget, midrange, and luxury accommodation options that make tourists’ visits complete and these include Palm Beach Resort Kivu, Emeraude Kivu Resort Hotel, Lake Kivu Serena Hotel, Inzozi Beach Hotel, Gorillas Lake Kivu Hotel, Hillview Hotel, Paradis Malahide, Cormoran Lodge, Asante Hotel, Hakuna Matata Lodge, Nirvana Height Hotel and Spa, Paradise Kivu Resort and many others.

-How to get to Lake Kivu Rwanda
+How to get to Lake Kivu Rwanda?

 This beautiful Lake can be accessed through air, road and water transport.
 For air transport, the national carrier (Rwandair) operates daily flights between Kigali International Airport and Kamembe airport adjacent to Ruzizi.